Pyramidal alkene: Examples

 In cycloheptene (1.1) the cis isomer is an ordinary unstrained molecule, but the heptane ring is too small to accommodate a trans-configured alkene group resulting in strain and twisting of the double bond.
 The p-orbital misalignment is minimized by a degree of pyramidalization.
-In the related anti-Bredt molecules. it is not pyrimidalization but twisting that dominates.
+In the related anti-Bredt molecules, it is not pyramidalization but twisting that dominates.

 Pyramidalized cage alkenes also exist where symmetrical bending of the substituents predominates without p-orbital misalignment.